twdamhore/virtual-switch-lab/docs/01-policy-routing.md

     SWITCH <--> PC_3
 ```
 ### Network Namespace
-- ns-isp-1 and ns-isp-2 - The namespace `ns-isp-1` will be the default gateway for PC-1, PC-2 and PC-3.
-We will then introduce policy routing where PC-1 will be explicitly configured to use `ns-isp-1`, PC-2 will be explicitly configured to use `ns-isp-2` and PC-3 will use `ns-isp-1` implicitly as PC-3 was not explcitly configure with any policy routing and will use the default route.
+- ns-isp-1 and ns-isp-2 - The namespace `ns-isp-1` will be the default gateway for `ns-pc-1`, `ns-pc-2` and `ns-pc-3`.
+We will then introduce policy routing where `ns-pc-1` will be explicitly configured to use `ns-isp-1`, `ns-pc-2` will be explicitly configured to use `ns-isp-2` and `ns-pc-3` will use `ns-isp-1` implicitly as PC-3 was not explcitly configure with any policy routing and will use the default route.
-- ns-router - The router connects 3 networks together (LAN, ISP-1, ISP-2).
-The default route and policy routing will be configured on this interface.
+- ns-router - The router has 3 ports:
+  - 10.0.1.2/30 - This connects to `ns-isp-1`
+  - 10.0.2.2/30 - This connects to `ns-isp-2`.
+  - 192.168.101.1/24 - This is the gateway for `ns-pc-1`, `ns-pc-2` and `ns-pc-3`.
+  - The `link` of type `bridge` will act as a non-managed switch, without any IP addresses where `ns-pc-1`, `ns-pc-2` and `ns-pc-3` connects to this `bridge`.
-- ns-pc-1, ns-pc-2 and ns-pc-3 - This will represent devices connected to `ns-router`.
+- ns-pc-1, ns-pc-2 and ns-pc-3 - These will represent individual devices that connect to the switch, `br-lan`.

 ## Hardware
 This was tested on a `Beelink Mini S` with `Intel(R) N100` with `16 GB DDR4`.